-A photon is the carrier particle of all forms of electromagnetic radiation, including visible light.
-On the other hand, one volt is the unit of electric current.
-In this way, it is easy to dedicate the relationship between visible light or solar radiation with the generation of electricity or electricity.
+A photon is the particle that carries all forms of electromagnetic radiation, including visible light.
+On the other hand, a volt is the unit of electric current.
+In this way, it is easy to deduce the relationship between visible light or solar radiation with the generation of electrical energy or electricity.

 We refer to the photovoltaic effect in everything related to obtaining energy through the action of light.
 The most used light source for photovoltaic installations is that coming from the Sun, that is, solar energy.

-What is the photovoltaic energy?
+what is the photovoltaic energy?

 Classification and types of photovoltaic energy